-''' Exercise 8.87.
+Exercise 8.89.
 Give a recurrence relation for the running time of stoogeSort(A,0,n-1).
 (Hint: Start by letting T(n) be the running time of stoogeSort on an array of size n.)

+'''

-void stoogeSort(int[] A,int L,int R){
+void stoogeSort(int[] A, int L, int R){

 if(R<=L) return; // Array has at most one element

 if(A[R]<A[L]) { // Swap first and last element

 Swap(A,L,R); // if they are out of order

 }

 if(R-L>1){ // If the list has at least 2 elements

 int third=(R-L+1)/3;

 stoogeSort(A,L,R-third); // Sort first two-thirds

-stoogeSort(A,L+third,R); // Sort last two-thirds
+stoogeSort(A,L,R-third,R); // Sort last two-thirds

 stoogeSort(A,L,R-third); // Sort first two-thirds

-stoogeSort(A,L,R-third); // Sort first two-thirds again

-}

-}

-Answer
+stoogeSor

 '''

-Exercise 8.88.
+Exercise 8.90.
 Solve the recurrence relation you developed for StoogeSort in the previous exercise.
 (Make sure you verify your solution to the previous problem before you attempt to solve your recurrence relation).

-Question 8.89.
+Question 8.91.
 Which sorting algorithm is faster, Mergesort or StoogeSort?
 Justify your answer.

-Answer Exercise 8.90.
-Give and solve a recurrence relation for the running time of an algorithm that does as follows: The algorithm is given an input array of size n .
-If $n < 3$, the algorithm does nothing.
+Exercise 8.92.
+Give and solve a recurrence relation for the running time of an algorithm that does as follows: The algorithm is given an input array of size n.
+If n < 3, the algorithm does nothing.
 If $n \ge 3$, create 5 separate arrays, each one-third of the size of the original array.
 This takes $\Theta(n)$ to accomplish.
 Then call the same algorithm on each of the 5 arrays.